 In the photo above, you can see that the Lumie Sunrise Alarm doesn’t take up as much space on my bedside table as the previous two devices.
 I also quite like the circular light effect with the buttons in the middle.

 In the photo above, you can see the front buttons.
 There are five more on the top, so 11 buttons in total to change the settings.
-The light has a warmer white / amber hue in the middle brightness settings.

 4. Dreamegg Sunrise 1

-So it didn’t surprise me that some of the sounds in the Dreamegg Sunrise 1 are very similar, if not the same, as the D3 Pro white noise machine.
+Dreamegg are arguably better known for white noise machines, so it didn’t surprise me that the Dreamegg Sunrise 1 has some similar sounds to the Dreamegg D3 Pro white noise machine.

 In the photo above, you can see the buttons of the Dreamegg Sunrise 1, all of which are on top.
 There’s also a slider on each side under the visible buttons to adjust the light or clock brightness.

-If it only had the light and limited alarm options, I would feel this is too expensive.
-However, the fact that it can also be used as a white noise machine, albeit a quieter ones, helps justify the higher price.
+It typically costs just under $100 in the US or £100 in the UK, for example, which makes it a mid-range sunrise alarm clock.
+If it only had the light and limited alarm options, I would feel that this is far too expensive.
+But the fact that it also works well as a white noise machine does go some way to justify the price.

 5. Reacher Sunrise Alarm Clock